CompBio-Lab/MESSI_manuscript/md_drafts/results.md

 ```

 In the meantime, we have benchmarked $5$ methods: DIABLO [@singh2019diablo], Cooperative Learning [@ding2022cooperative], MOGONET [@wang2021mogonet], RGCCA [@girka2023multiblock], MOFA [@Argelaguet2018; @Argelaguet2020].
-We proposed to evaluate more, with the available options described in table \@ref(tab:method-meta-table).
+Additional candidate methods and implementation options available through the pipeline are listed in Table \@ref(tab:method-meta-table).

 <!--- add more here? -->

-We haved used metrics like area under the curve (AUC), balanced accuracy, F1 score for classification performance with a 5-fold CV from the pipeline.
-This way, we could measure each method's performance in each dataset using these binary classification scores.
+We evaluated classification performance using standard binary classification metrics: area under the receiver operating characteristic curve (AUC), balanced accuracy, and F1 score, computed using 5-fold cross-validation.
+The full cross-validation procedure and metric definitions are detailed in the [Methods] section.
+This allowed us to compare each method’s predictive performance across all datasets in a consistent manner.

-In terms of quality of feature selection, we applied different metrics to simulated and real datasets.
-For the simulated ones, we utilized sensitivity and specificity of predictors identified, as we have full control and knowledge on which predictors were noise , and those that are actual useful ones.
-For the real ones, we measure ranking of predictors in each data for every method, and then compute the spearman rank correlation of these methods to see which method tend to have similar ranking in terms of arranging important predictors.

-In addition, we measured the computational time requirement of each method all the way from preprocessing its input data, training model, making prediction, and feature selection.
-Also, the memory usage of each of these processes were recorded.
-This way, we could compare methods not only through performance but also its costs to achieve good work via more computational time and more intensive memory usage.
+To assess the quality of feature selection, we employed different evaluation strategies for simulated and real datasets.

+For simulated data, where the ground truth is known, we measured the sensitivity and specificity of the selected features to evaluate each method’s ability to distinguish informative variables from noise (see Methods).

+For real datasets, where ground truth is not available, we ranked features by importance for each method and computed pairwise Spearman rank correlations to quantify the similarity in feature prioritization between methods.

+In addition to predictive performance, we measured the computational cost of each method.
+This included the total runtime and memory usage across key stages of the pipeline: input preprocessing, model training, prediction, and feature selection.
+These resource metrics allow for a holistic comparison of methods in terms of both performance and computational efficiency.

 ## Simulation studies